CSRavasio/oflibpytorch/docs/usage.rst

 The Flow Reference
 ------------------
-The :attr:`~oflibpytorch.Flow.ref` attribute determines whether the regular grid of shape H-W associated with the flow vectors should be understood as the source of the vectors, or the target.
+The :attr:`~oflibpytorch.Flow.ref` attribute determines whether the regular grid of shape :math:`(H, W)` associated with the flow vectors should be understood as the source of the vectors, or the target.
 So given `img`\ :sub:`1` in the "source" domain, `img`\ :sub:`2` in the "target" domain, and an associated flow field between the two, there are two possible definitions or frames of reference for flow vectors:

 - "Source" reference: The flow vectors originate from a regular grid corresponding to pixels in the area :math:`H \times W` in `img`\ :sub:`1`, the source domain.
 They therefore encode the motion that moves image